-II.
-COUNTS FIVE AND SEVEN SHOULD BE DISMISSED BECAUSE THEY FAIL TO ALLEGE THAT THE PURPORTED SCHEME TO DEFRAUD WAS "IN CONNECTION" WITH A SECURITIES TRANSACTION
+III.
+COUNTS EIGHT AND TEN SHOULD BE DISMISSED BECAUSE THEY FAIL TO ALLEGE THAT THE PURPORTED SCHEME TO DEFRAUD WAS "IN CONNECTION" WITH A SECURITIES TRANSACTION the necessary connection to a relevant securities transaction, they must be dismissed as a matter of law.

-The Indictment stretches beyond the reach of Section 10(b) in charging the Farm Loans (Count 5) and G|CLUBS (Count 7) securities fraud counts.
-Because these counts-in which Mr. Kwok is alleged to have induced his fellow political movement members to make loans and purchase club memberships, respectively, in support of their pro-democracy objectives-fail adequately to allege the necessary connection to a relevant securities transaction, they must be dismissed as a matter of law.
+The Indictment distorts the reach of Section 10(b) in charging the Farm Loans (Count Eight) and G|CLUBS (Count Ten) securities fraud counts.
+Because these counts-in which Mr. Kwok is alleged to have induced his fellow political movement members to make loans and purchase club memberships, respectively, in support of their pro-democracy objectives-fail adequately to allege